metrorailings/OwlBlog/content/posts/2022-week-15-insights.md

 Dak Prescott seems to get easily bothered by pressure.
 His inability to escape pressure also worries me considerably.

 For the Cowboys, Ceedee Lamb and Dallas Pollard / Zeke are definite vectors on offense.
 Noam Brown and Dak Prescott running the quarterback option could give the offense further definition, but I need to see more sustained success from both.

+For the Jaguars, Josh Allen is an elite pass rusher.
+Dawuane Smoot is also making a case for himself, though I doubt he'll be able to qualify given his mediocre numbers so far this season.